Anytime, Anywhere

 - All health care spaces encourage and promote breastfeeding/bodyfeeding for those visiting and/or undergoing procedures (for example, the emergency department, outpatient offices, specialty clinics)

-- All health care providers have access to and utilize current evidence-based information for human milk and medication compatibility
+- All health care providers have access to and utilize current evidence-based information for human milk and medication compatibility, without age limitations.

 Incarceration